-A student who repeats a course for a higher grade, and successfully earns a higher grade, will have the prior course(s) stricken from their academic record.
-The prior units will no longer count toward their unit completion rate and cumulative GPA.
+A student who repeats a course for a higher grade, and successfully earns a higher grade, will have the prior course(s) excluded from the calculation of their cumulative GPA.

 Warning for not Meeting the GPA Standard

 If a student does not maintain the GPA standard, they will be placed on GPA warning for one semester.
 A student's academic progress status is displayed on the myHancock portal within the financial aid area.
 Financial aid funding will continue during the semester of GPA warning.
 A student may remove a GPA warning status by bringing their cumulative GPA up to 2.00 upon completion of the semester.
 If a student does not meet the GPA standard while on GPA warning, their financial aid will be canceled.